emuskardin/jAlergia/README.md

 ### Command line
 ```
-# Compile your own jar
+# Compile your own jar or download it from the repo
 git clone https://github.com/emuskardin/jAlergia
 gradlew jar
 # gradlew.bat on Windows